 The Group is an integral part of the communities where we work.
 For us, promoting culture, encouraging innovation and investing in research is a way of supporting those communities.
 Through our commitment to education and research, we endeavour to help meet the emerging needs of society.

 One of our main projects is the MBRES Area, the Group’s economic and financial research centre, which publishes studies and research primarily online and free of charge.
 As a further part of our efforts to improve financial awareness, since 2012 we have ensured that the Vincenzo Maranghi Historical Archive is kept up-to-date.
 In addition, we have a historical library of works on the history of Italian and world economic analysis, collected over the years by Enrico Cuccia, Vincenzo Maranghi and Ariberto Mignoli.
 In 2018, with Mediobanca Private Banking acting as advisor, Liceo Parini Trust Onlus was set up, with the objective of preserving the renowned Milanese high school’s historic and cultural legacy, and at the same time promoting the education and training of students in challenging psychological, physical, social, financial and family situations

-In line with this commitment to education approach, continues to support Junior Achievement, with whom in 2018 we launched the Crescere che Impresa! project, a business and financial education programme targeting students in middle schools in certain poorer areas of Italy.
+In line with this approach, the Mediobanca Group continues to support Junior Achievement, with whom we launched the Crescere che Impresa! project, a business and financial education programme targeting students in middle schools in certain poorer areas of Italy.
 In 2020, with the support of Junior Achievement in Spain, the Madrid branch office has launched an education and professional development programme in a local school.
 Through Compagnie Monégasque de Banque we also support financial education for women through the Academy for Women and Finance programme run by Compagnie Monégasque de Banque, which supports women clients with the management of family wealth.